 On Christmas Day itself, our holiday cottages are the perfect place to get together and enjoy a traditional Scottish Christmas.
 And why not walk off your Christmas meal with a crisp refreshing stroll on the sandy beaches?
 Followed swiftly, of course, by a warm dram beside the roaring log fire back at your cottage.

-To check our availability and to find out more about Winter breaks click here or call 01496 850 382.
+To find out more about spending a Scottish Christmas on Islay, take a look at our great Winter Breaks offer or call 01496 850 382.